ericyanush/ENSE353-Docs/docs/05_Lab_4/03_configure_https.md

-The third exercise assigned for the second lab was to configure your machine's webserver to use https.
+The third exercise assigned for the fourth lab was to configure your machine's webserver to use https.

 ###Requirements
 ------------------------